Case Study: Rotationplasty for Osteosarcoma

 As a result, the orthopaedic oncologist proposed a Van Nes rotationplasty surgery.
 This is a “functional amputation” in which the tumor around the knee is resected and the limb is shortened; then the foot is rotated 180 degrees on the vertical axis so the ankle flexes in the same direction as a knee joint.
 The ankle in fact becomes a functioning knee joint, which is a great benefit to a patient.

 Liam needs a prosthesis for adequate ambulation, however the function is comparable to a below-knee amputation, rather than a high amputation.
 With this surgery, performed in May 2018, he has been able to return to full activities without restrictions.
 Liam has done extremely well with his physical therapy, and his mobility is impressive.
+He is playing soccer with his prosthesis at a high level and is continuously disease free.

 Rochelle Bagatell, MD